Hale059/snum1_dvlp_log_eval/README.md

 In this report, I will first present you what is PlatformIO and what it is used for.
 Then I'll describe its repository.
 Finally, I will explain how the Pull Requests and issues are managed.

 ---

-In this report, I will first present you what is PlatformIO and what it is used for.
-Then I'll describe its repository.
-Finally, I will explain how the Pull Requests and issues are managed.

----
 ## Summary
 1. ### [What is PlatformIO](#what-is-platformio)
 2. ### [Repository description](#repository-description)